subhash48/Major1/README.md

 #Group Member Responsibilities

-1. Subhash Galla: Implemented the Replace Bit Position from Mask function (`replace.c`).
+1. Subhash Galla: Implemented the Replace Bit Position from Mask function (`replace.c`) and Implemented the Reverse Bits function (`reverse.c`).
-2. Murali Sai Vejendla: Implemented the Power of 2 function (`power.c`).
-3. Mario Nolasco Cortez: Implemented the Palindrome function (`palindrome.c`).
+2. Murali Sai Vejendla: Implemented the Power of 2 function (`power.c`) and Implemented the Palindrome function (`palindrome.c`).
-4. Rome Hatsushiba: Implemented the Reverse Bits function (`reverse.c`).

 #Known Bugs or Problems: None.